-With this much power under the hood, you shouldn’t have any trouble reaching and maintaining higher speeds.
+With this much power under the hood, you shouldn’t have any trouble reaching and maintaining higher speeds comfortably.

-QuickSpeed buttons- these buttons allow you to instantly set the speed or incline without having to tap the up and down arrows a hundred times.
+Quick touch buttons- these buttons allow you to instantly set the speed and/or incline without having to tap the up and down arrows a hundred times.
 Very convenient for interval training.

 EasyLift Assist- I don’t think I mentioned it earlier, but the Pro 9000 is also a folding treadmill.
 The EasyLift Assist is a hydraulic system that makes folding a lot easier.

-Workout fan- the included fan has 2 speeds to help you stay comfortable during your more strenuous workouts.
+Cooling fan- the included fan has 2 speeds to help you stay comfortable during your more strenuous workouts.

 I like that they include a to scale image of each screw and bolt at the beginning of the instructions.

 It would be nice if they showed a to scale image of the hardware for each step, but most assembly instructions don’t do this.

-Assembly itself isn’t that complicated, but there are a lot of steps.
-It’s probably doable as a one man job, but it would be easier with 2 people.
+Assembly itself isn’t that complicated, but there are a lot of steps – it’s probably doable as a one man job, but it would be easier with 2 people.